Special Needs at Sea works with Costa Cruise Line to provide handicap travel services for thousands of travelers aboard

 Costa Cruise Line provides handicap travel services to persons with hearing impairments and visual impairments.
 For guests with visual impairments, Braille signage is available at elevator stations and cabin doors onboard the Costa Atlantica, Concordia, Costa, Deliziosa, Fortuna, Luminosa, Magica, Mediterranea, Pacifica and Serena.
 Guests will be provided with general information and security procedures onboard the ship at the information desk and through a designed TV channel in the guests’ cabins.
 And on board the newer vessels (Costa Atlantica, Concordia, Fortuna, Luminosa, Magica, Mediterranea, Pacifica, Serena and Victoria), the elevators audibly announce the floor number.

 For guests who are hearing impaired, hearing impaired kits are provided in the cabins and the main show lounges have compatible assistive listening systems.

 Costa Cruise Line requests that travel agents or direct passengers advise the Reservations Department of any special need and handicap travel services required at the time of booking (no later than 30 days prior to the cruise).
-Costa does not provide wheelchairs or scooters for their guests.
-For wheelchair rentals, scooter rentals or other special needs equipment rentals for accessible vacations, contact Special Needs Group at 1-800-513-4515.
-For questions and more information regarding accessible vacations for special needs, contact Costa's Reservations Department at 1-800-GOCOSTA.
+Costa cruise ships do not provide wheelchairs or scooters for their guests.
+For wheelchair rentals, scooter rentals or other special needs equipment rentals for accessible cruise excursions, contact Special Needs Group at 1-800-513-4515.
+For questions and more information regarding accessible vacations for special needs, contact Costa’s Reservations Department at 1-800-GOCOSTA.